 Jats are the biggest group in terms of numbers among Sikh castes.
 Sikh Jats enjoy a status much superior to their Hindu Jat bretheren who are officially part of the backward castes in most states.
 In Pakistan Ranghars , Pathans and other upper caste Muslims use the word Jat in somewhat derogotary way and do not regard Muslim Jat as their equal.

 Jat Sikhs are also now very well educated and they have taken up various professions besides agriculture, which is their signature trade.
 Jat Sikhs are known for their lively spirit and easy-going nature.
 Many theories are attributed to the origin of Jats but the most common view is that they are probably one of the late immigrants to the subcontinent who gradually got integrated into the lower echelons of Hindu society.
 The status of Jat outside Punjab is somewhat low and some scholars say that they were actually considered Shudra caste until very recently.
-Eminent Sikh writer Khushwant Singh also holds this view but in Sikhism they have made rapid upward strides on the social scale and are now considered one of the premier Sikh castes.
+The reasons for this are many but the chief ones were that they were not particularly observant in a religious sense and were engaged in 'reprobate' practices such as Karewa (levirate marriage) and adelphic polyandry .
+Per the custom of adelphic polyandry, a Jat wife bestowed her sexual favours on not just her husband but also on his brothers - who remained unmarried- in order to prevent fragmentation of family land holdings.
+These practices were of course anathema and scandalous to other Hindus and Sikhs.
+Some accounts left by British ethnographers even accuse them of being "cattle thieves" and one of their major clans , by the name of Virk, was actually notified as "criminal tribe" in colonial era.
+There are both colonial and post-colonial studies showing that poorer Jats often take wives from Dalit castes such as Chamar and Churha and that the children of such marriages continue to be considered Jats.
+In this sense it should therefore come as no surprise that Punjab High Court, Lahore, officially ruled that Jats are Shudra (ruling # 551/1936) .
+Kaka Kalelkar Commission , appointed by Government of India after independence , reached an identical conclusion in 1955 about their low varna and social status in recent past .
+Eminent Sikh writer Khushwant Singh also held this view but in Sikhism they have made rapid upward strides on the social scale and are now considered one of the premier Sikh castes.
 Their large numbers ensure that they now control the politics of Punjab and most Sikh institutions.
 They are found all over Punjab and are the majority population in almost every district.
 As noted before Jats are numerically the most significant Sikh castes.
 About 66% of all Sikhs are said to belong to this caste.

 Since all Sikh Gurus were from Khatri caste, some Khatris tend to claim superiority in Sikhdom on this basis but this perception of superiority is not acknowledged by Jat and other rural landowning castes like Mahton, Kamboh, etc who address Khatri as "Kirar" or "Bhapa", or sometimes even as a "Baniya", in rural areas where Khatri typically does not enjoy much influence beyond the portal of his grocery, cloth or trinket shop .
 In their opinion Sikh Gurus were above caste and cannot be thus claimed by any particular group.
 If that were the case , they point out, even Mazhbi Sikh castes could claim superiority over others because many of the Bhagats like Ravidas, Namdev, Kabir, etc were from service and artisan castes.
 These Bhagats hailing from lower castes are also honored by Sikhs and their writings are also included in the Sikh scripture like those of Sikh Gurus.
 The reasons for such petty arguments about each others relative social status are unfortunate and are to be seen in the backdrop of colonial era, when the trading castes like Khatri and Baniya were preceived to be usurers and exploiters of the misery of indebted farmers from these landowning and agricultural castes .
 British policies also played some role in fostering already existing schisms among the Indian castes.